IronPTSolutions/lab-spotify-clone/README.md

 ### 0️⃣ | Give it a try

 The easiest way to practice CSS is to clone an existing website.
-It frees your mind from thinking about the design side of things, and you can just focus on building something as close as possible as the example you already have.
+It frees your mind from thinking about the design side of things, and you can just focus on building something as close as possible to the example you already have.

 Thus, the first step is to [go to the website](https://ironptsolutions.github.io/lab-spotify-clone/) and tinker with it.

 > ⚠️ **Don't copy the code!** ⚠️ We don't care if you steal the code: the issue is that the goal of this lab is to **practice, practice, practice**!
 If you copy the code from the solution branch or the deployed app, you're better off spending your time elsewhere.
-If you hit a roadblock, just ask in the `#dudas` chat and we'll get back to you :)
+If you hit a roadblock, just ask in the `#dudas` chat and we'll get back to you ASAP :)

 ![tinker](/readme-images/tinkering.gif)